Skip to main content

 Search for a command to run...

-Codex Computer Use: What Desktop Control Means for Developers and Why Your CTO Should Care
+Codex Computer Use: What UI Control Means for Developers and Why Your CTO Should Care

 OpenAI Codex can now control your desktop autonomously.
 What it does, the security surface it creates, and what CTOs need to decide before deploying.